andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 While we're here - let's just handle (d.) since it is so simple.
 Our `playerTurn` variable is holding information on whether or not it is currently the player's turn (`true`) or the computer's turn (`false`).
 To swap players after a turn, we simply need to set the value of `playerTurn` to `true` if it was `false`, or to `false` if it was `true`.
 Why don't you do that now.

 OK, so now we need to actually implement this `isGameOver` function we've been talking about.
 We know it returns an integer.
-We know the value of that integer will be `0`, `1`, `2`, or `3` depending on whether the game is still in progress, the user has won, the computer has won, or the game ended in a tie.
+We know the value of that integer will be `IN_PROGRESS`, `USER_WON`, `COMPUTER_WON`, or `DRAW` depending on whether the game is still in progress, the user has won, the computer has won, or the game ended in a tie.
 We know it needs to be given the current state of the board in order to figure any of this out.
 Here's a reasonable scaffold for the `isGameOver` function.
 Use your knowledge of logic, of tic-tac-toe rules, and of multi-dimensional arrays to determine how to get the computer to know when the game is over.

 {% highlight c++ %}
 /**
  * Determine the status of the game given the current state
  * of the board.
 The status can be one of 4 values:
- *   0 - valid: no one has won yet, and there are valid moves remaining
+ *   IN_PROGRESS  - valid: no one has won yet, and there are valid moves remaining
- *   1 - invalid, user has won
+ *   USER_WON     - invalid, user has won
- *   2 - invalid, computer has won
+ *   COMPUTER_WON - invalid, computer has won
- *   3 - invalid, draw - no one has won but there are no valid moves remaining *
+ *   DRAW         - invalid, draw - no one has won but there are no valid moves remaining *
  * @param  int[3][3] board   The current state of the board
  * @return int               The status of the board in its current state